teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

    default, with late revocation for queued work and IRC output.
 6. **MB745 — visible proof:** complete. `playful-v3` owns the six low-risk fun
-   commands only where policy is `on`, shadows them in `observe`, restores the historical adapter in `off` or on unload, and adds one opt-in autonomous ritual for a single development channel.
+   commands only where policy is `on`, shadows them in `observe`, restores the saved built-in handler in `off` or on unload, and adds one opt-in autonomous ritual for a single development channel.
 7. **MB746 — HTTP and repository proof:** complete.
 One core service validates, pins, bounds, caches and cancels plugin HTTPS requests; a namespaced